 These owners of the marsh – City of Carpinteria, the University and the Land Trust –dedicated their efforts to enhancing the native plants and wildlife habitats found in the marsh.

 Work was funded in part by more than $100,000 in community donations while the following agencies provided over $1,950,000 in grants to the Land Trust for ecological restoration of Basin 1 and South Marsh in 2003-2006.

 • State Coastal Conservancy

 • U.S. Fish & Wildlife Service

 From Hwy 101 southbound, take the Linden Ave. exit 86B.
 Turn right onto Linden and continue toward the beach.
 Make a right turn at 3rd St. and continue until the street ends, turn onto Ash Ave. and park.
 The Carpinteria Salt Marsh Nature Park lies along Ash Avenue.
 Following the trail toward the mountains and to the west will take you to the Land Trust pedestrian bridge, public trail and restoration area.

 From Hwy 101 northbound, take the Casitas Pass exit 86.
 Turn left onto Casitas Pass and turn right on Carpinteria Avenue.
 Go about a quarter mile and turn left onto Linden Ave. continue toward the beach.
-Make a right turn at 3rd St. and continue until the street ends, turn onto Ash Ave. and park.
+Make a right turn at 3rd St. and continue until the street ends, turn onto Ash Avenue and park.
 The Carpinteria Salt Marsh Nature Park lies along Ash Avenue.
-Following the trail to the west will take you to the Land Trust pedestrian bridge, public trail and restoration area.
+Following the trail to the west will take you to the Land Trust pedestrian bridge, the quarter mile public trail, and restoration area.

 Carpinteria Salt Marsh Nature Park